mctweb/torphins-playgroup/content/pages/faqs.md

           children’s enthusiasm, inventiveness and creativity to plan learning activities which combine to achieve this purpose.\r\n"
         title: What curriculum do you follow?
-      - body: We consider the Playgroup Garden as one of our most valuable resources and regard outdoor activities as a natural enhancement and extension of our indoor environment.
+      - body: We consider the Playgroup garden as one of our most valuable resources and regard outdoor activities as a natural enhancement and extension of our indoor environment.
 We offer free flow play meaning your child can choose whether they would like to play inside or outside during their